Creamsicle Crayfish (Procambarus clarkii), Tank-Bred!

 The Creamsicle Crayfish (Procambarus clarkii) is a rarely-seen color morph that has marbled light orange and white coloration, making it visibly different than the Neon Red and Orange Ghost variants of its species.
 This variant is yet another exceptional color morph for a species that seems to have endless color possibilities!

 Though most crayfish are often reclusive by nature, this particular crayfish is very active by comparison and spends plenty of time exploring the floor of the aquarium in search of food.
 The Creamsicle Crayfish is an omnivorous scavenger and will eat most any meaty or plant-based foods.
 This crayfish should not be kept with most ornamental live plants, as it will eat them at a surprising rate.
 Some more rigid plants (such as Coral Moss) that are difficult to eat, however, can sometimes be kept with this crayfish.
+It is a skilled climber, so extra care must be taken to ensure that it does not escape its enclosure.

 As it reaches adulthood, the Creamsicle Crayfish will become relatively territorial, so it may behave aggressively towards other animals in the tank.
 It is important that ample hiding places such as rockwork, driftwood, or PVC pipes be provided.
 This is even more crucial when housing multiple crayfish in the same tank.
 Due to the size and waste production of this crayfish, a minimum 30-gallon, well-filtered aquarium is necessary for one adult.
 A larger aquarium can house multiple adults of similar size.
 This is a very hardy animal, but regular water changes are vital to its optimal health.
 Other bottom-dwelling invertebrates and fish should not be kept with large crayfish.
 It is possible to keep mid- and upper-level, fast-swimming fish with the Creamsicle Crayfish, but crayfish are opportunistic feeders and will generally eat whatever they can catch.